garrettmflynn/webnwb/docs/getting-started.md

 # Getting Started with WebNWB
 The [NWB:N] format is a powerful standard for storing and sharing neurophysiology data.
 Both users and developers typically interact with the NWB:N format through Python or MATLAB APIs, However, these can be difficult to use for non-programmers and are not well-suited for simple web applications—requiring complicated distribution environments (e.g. [NWB Explorer], [NWB GUIDE]) for simple interactions.
 This limits the accessibility of NWB:N data and derivative tools.

+`webnwb` is a JavaScript library designed to provide the optimal experience for **programmatically exploring and editing NWB file metadata** on the web.
+- 🔬 Read data from NWB files based on the included specification.
+- ⚡ Lazy-load large files (e.g. from the NIH Brain Initiative’s [Distributed Archives for Neurophysiology Data Integration (DANDI)](https://gui.dandiarchive.org/#/)).
+- 📦 Create NWB files from scratch.
+- ⚒️ Use helper functions like `addAcquisition`, `getAcquisition`, and `createAcquisition` to quickly write data to new and existing NWB files.

 :::details A Brief History of WebNWB
 The first version of WebNWB was prototyped during [NWB workshops and hackathons](https://neurodatawithoutborders.github.io/nwb_hackathons/)in 2022 by [Garrett Flynn] from [Brains@Play](https://brainsatplay.com).